Dock weed control takes a little patience.

-In the livestock pen: While weeding a patch of dock in horticulture school, a fellow student grabbed all of the leaves we had harvested to take home to her pet rabbits.
+While weeding a patch of dock in horticulture school, a fellow student grabbed all of the leaves we had harvested to take home to her pet rabbits.
 According to her, they gobbled the stuff up.
 In the years since that happened, I’ve heard mixed things about feeding dock to rabbits.
 Some claim it is toxic to bunnies; others say it is safe only in early spring.
-And, some describe it as a great plant for wild bunny-infested gardens because they won’t take a bite.
-Curious stuff!
+And on our farm, the bunnies leave broadleaf dock, curly doc, and our French sorrel alone.

-My friend Annie Haven, cattle-woman and proprietor of Haven Brand Moo Poo Tea Soil Conditioner (a garden-enriching by-product of her grass-fed cattle and horses available for purchase here) says, “In general cattle with full bellies can consume it with little to no side affect, cattle that are hungry and consume it rapidly can suffer the toxic side affect from it.
+My friend Annie Haven, cattle-woman and proprietor of Haven Brand Moo Poo Tea Soil Conditioner tells us, “In general cattle with full bellies can consume it with little to no side affect, cattle that are hungry and consume it rapidly can suffer the toxic side affect from it.
 Fortunately I do not have it in my pastures.
 If I did I would eliminate it.”

 *Oxalic acid can prove problematic for those prone to kidney stones and other health issues.
 Always check with your health care provider before trying any new foods, herbs, plants, etc.